 The FDA strongly advises cholecystectomy patients suffering from diarrhea to avoid Viberzi altogether and to use over-the-counter remedies such as Kaopectate or Pepto-Bismol as alternative treatments.

-If you suffered pancreatitis while on Viberzi, then we will be seeking the following damages for you:
+If you suffered pancreatitis while on Viberzi, then we will be seeking the following damages for you as part of your Viberzi lawsuit:

 - Past and future medical expenses that result from your injuries.